logo

 The economic value for BCS represents the improved profitability of an animal that can maintain body condition over her lactation.

-Cows that lose body condition easily incur costs in two key ways:
+Cows that lose body condition can incur costs in two ways:

 The economic value for udder overall represents the improved profitability of an animal that has superior udder conformation.